DataDog/documentation/content/en/tracing/profiler/enabling/linux.md

 To begin profiling applications:

 1. Configure the `perf_event_paranoid` kernel setting to be at most 2.
 On many distributions, you can check this parameter by running `cat /proc/sys/kernel/perf_event_paranoid` or `sysctl kernel.perf_event_paranoid`.
-Likewise, you can set this value until the next reboot by running `echo 2 | sudo tee /proc/sys/kernel/perf_event_paranoid` and and can be set on every system startup with `sudo sysctl -w kernel.perf_event_paranoid=2`.
+You can set this value until the next reboot by running `echo 2 | sudo tee /proc/sys/kernel/perf_event_paranoid` and set it on every system startup with `sudo sysctl -w kernel.perf_event_paranoid=2`.
 These commands can't usually be run from a container, as the `perf_event_paranoid` setting is an operating system parameter.
 These commands may not work for all configurations.
-For alternatives, see the [troubleshooting guide][1].
+For alternatives, see [Troubleshooting][1].

-2. Ensure you are running the Datadog agent version [7.20.2][2]+ or [6.20.2][3]+.
+2. Ensure you are running the Datadog Agent version [7.20.2][2]+ or [6.20.2][3]+.

 3. Download the appropriate [ddprof binary][4] for your Linux distribution.
 For example, here is one way to pull the latest release: